-"What started as a project for the women

-has finished up by involving almost the entire village population," Mr Docherty said.
+"What started as a project for the women has finished up by involving almost the entire village population," Mr Docherty said.
+"In return for their donations, the prover

 "In return for their donations, the prayer group has received gifts coming from the hearts of the village women.

 "After the first few visits, Anny was given her own special village name, Awa, meaning 'who brings happiness'.